franklintfcheng/Moisture_Tracking_HKUST/README.md

 This repository consists of the source codes for the backward **`WaterSip`** and forward **`WaterDrip`** diagnostics based on the particle output position (`partpositXXXX`) from [FLEXPART](https://www.flexpart.eu/) simulations.

 **Usage**
 - To perform moisture tracking, go to `moisture_tracking.m`.
-Adapt paths / parameters to your needs.
+Adapt paths/parameters to your needs.

 - To plot the backtracked moisture source, go to `flexpart_tutorial.m`.
-Adapt paths / parameters to your needs.
+Adapt paths/parameters to your needs.

+- The codes were written in Matlab (ver 2023a).

 **Updates**